fluxrpc/transaction_sender/README.md

-# Solana Transaction Sender
+# Transaction Sender

-Simple golang implementation for sending serialized transactions to SVM leaders with accurate leader tracking.
+Simple golang implementation for sending serialized transactions to SVM (Solana/Fogo) leaders with accurate leader tracking.

 Transactions are sent via both QUIC & UDP to the leader processing N+1 slot via accurate leader tracking.

-For most use cases outside of TXN spam, users should be able to utilize this service over a hosted RPC solution as long as their tx flow is < SWQOS threshold.
+For most use cases outside TXN spam, users should be able to utilize this service over a hosted RPC solution as long as their tx flow is < SWQOS threshold.

 ## Supported Protocols
 * Solana